shruti-cpp/STREE/README.md

 Contributions are vital to the open-source community, helping it grow, inspire, and create new possibilities.
 Any contributions you make are sincerely appreciated.
-If you have ideas on how to improve this project, feel free to fork the repository and submit a pull request.
-You can also open an issue and tag it as "enhancement."
-And if you find the project useful, don't forget to give it a star!
-Thank you for your support!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)